gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter3.md

     		'express:test:stop'
   		]);
 	};

-If you now run `grunt e2e`, you should see the following output:
+If we now run `grunt e2e`, we should see the following output:

 	Running "selenium_start" task
 	seleniumrc webdriver ready on 127.0.0.1:4444